xpqz/dyalog-docs/language-reference-guide/docs/system-functions/fprops.md

 Components are compressed using the *LZ4* compressor which delivers a medium level of compression, but is considered to be very fast compared to other algorithms.

-Compression is intended to deliver a performance gain reading and writing large components on fast computers with slow (e.g. network) file access.
+Compression is intended to deliver a performance gain reading and writing large components on fast computers with slow (for example, network) file access.
 Conversely, on a slow computer with fast file access compression may actually reduce read/write performance.
 For this reason it is optional at the component level.

 The default for the `'Z'` property is 0 which means no compression; 1 means compression.
 When written, components are compressed or not according to the current value of the `'Z'` property.
 Changing this property does not change any components already in the file.